vllm-project/vllm/docs/source/models/supported_models.md

 ```

 If your model is not in the above list, we will try to automatically convert the model using
-:func:`vllm.model_executor.models.adapters.as_reward_model`.
+{func}`vllm.model_executor.models.adapters.as_reward_model`.
 By default, we return the hidden states of each token directly.

 ```{important}
 For process-supervised reward models such as {code}`peiyi9979/math-shepherd-mistral-7b-prm`, the pooling config should be set explicitly,